0xsequence/web3-unity-sdk/README.md

 # Web3 Unity SDK

+*Notice*: This SDK has been deprecated and is no longer being actively supported.
+Please see our new [Unity SDK](https://github.com/0xsequence/sequence-unity) and [documentation](https://docs.sequence.xyz/sdk/unity/overview)!

 The Sequence Unity SDK provides full Sequence Wallet & Indexer integration for your Unity Games.

 This SDK follows [Semantic Versioning](https://semver.org/) (`major.minor.patch`).
 While we're still in `0.x.y` builds, API breaking changes can be made at any time.
 After `1.0.0`, breaking changes will always cause a `major` version increment, non-breaking new features will cause a `minor` version increment, and bugfixes will cause a `patch` version increment.